anaavi-a/web_scraping/README.md

 1. Top Movies Retrieval:

-Utilizes the get_top_movies_by_genre function to fetch details of the top 20 movies in various genres from IMDb.
+Utilizes the get_top_movies_by_genre function to fetch details of the top 20 movies in various genres from IMDb having 5000 or more votes.
 Information includes movie titles, release years, and IMDb links.

 2. User Reviews Retrieval: